A/N: Welcome to the final chapter of At Fate's Hands.

 "None yet, but I have already taken measures against such a possibility.
-Valkenhayn has been stationed at the house of Yayoi, and will see to your family's safety.
+Valkenhayn is at your disposal for such matters.
 I hope that is acceptable."

 Color returning to her cheeks, Tsubaki nodded.
 "Yes, thank you very much.
 If Noel is going to be learning to utilize the power of Kusanagi, and Jin is learning to wield Ookami, what will Ragna and I be doing?"